Stevenage: Victorian era to 20th century

 In 1850 the Great Northern Railway was constructed and the era of the stagecoach ended.
 Stevenage grew only slowly throughout the 19th century and a second church (Holy Trinity) was constructed at the south end of the High Street.
 In 1861 Dickens commented, "The village street was like most other village streets: wide for its height, silent for its size, and drowsy in the dullest degree.
 The quietest little dwellings with the largest of window-shutters to shut up nothing as if it were the Mint or the Bank of England."

 At the turn of the century, the twin poachers Albert and Ebenezer Fox were active in the area.
 While in jail, they were studied by police commissioner Edward Henry to confirm his theory on the usefulness of fingerprinting in forensic science.

+During the 1920s, Frank Dymoke (1893-1972) played for Stevenage FC.
+Frank was a sergeant in the Bedfordshire Regiment during World War I and witnessed the Christmas truce of 1914.

-In 1928 Philip Vincent bought the HRD Motorcycle Co Ltd out of receivership, immediately moving it to Stevenage and renaming it the Vincent HRD Motorcycle Co Ltd. He produced the legendary motorcycles, including the Black Shadow and Black Lightning, in the town until 1955.
+In 1928, Philip Vincent bought the HRD Motorcycle Co Ltd out of receivership, immediately moving it to Stevenage and renaming it the Vincent HRD Motorcycle Co Ltd. He produced the legendary motorcycles, including the Black Shadow and Black Lightning, in the town until 1955.